You are currently viewing Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala

 Historical Significance of Domendrel

-The historical significance of Domendrel is not the lake but the stone stacked like the shape of Mendrel which translates to Mandala Offering.
-It is the place where the Gyalse offered mandala offerings during the consecration ceremony.
+The historical significance of Domendrel is not the lake but the stone stacked like the shape of Mendrel, which translates to Mandala Offering.
+It is the place where the Gyalsey Tenzin Rabgye offered mandala offerings during the consecration ceremony.

-However, the Tsho at the Mandala Offering became famous as the Domendrel Tsho.
-The Tsho or the lake is also known for the tragic incident in the lives of 6 young boys who went hiking to Domendrel Tsho and lost 2 of their friends to starvation.
-The six boys lost their ways after unknowingly infuriating the local deity by defiling the lake in 1996.
+Later, the Tsho at the Mandala Offering place became famous as the Domendrel Tsho.
+The Tsho is also known for the tragic incident in the lives of 6 young boys who went hiking to Domendrel Tsho and lost 2 of their friends to starvation.
+The six boys lost their way after unknowingly infuriating the local deity by defiling the lake in 1996.
 They are said to have reached Punakha Dzongkhag.
 Even the movie “6 Boys” was based on a true event in 2003.

 Also Read: The Historical Significance of Drakey Pangtsho, the Treasure Lake of Guru Rinpoche on the Lap of Jowo Drake